 If you have trouble getting the shaft and coupling apart you can heat the center of the coupling very slightly with a heat gun (make sure you have an extinguisher on hand just in case) heating it in the CENTER will allow the PB Blaster to flow into the coupling.

 What Can Happen When you Re-Use a Coupling

 Remember when I mentioned using a machine shop to check the fit & face of a coupling you removed?
 Well here’s what can happen when the fit of the coupling is too sloppy from a removal and re-installation.

 A straight-fit-coupling, what most sailboat shaft couplings are, is supposed to be a light interference fit.
 Removing a rusted coupling, and breaking that rust layer free, can destroy this very, very narrow window of precision fit.

 Click on this image and look closely at the key.
 It should not look like this.
 This was caused by a removed coupling being reinstalled with a poor fit.
 Reinstalling a used coupling, without checking for a proper interference fit to the shaft, can be very dangerous.

 Another Improperly Reinstalled Coupling

-This DIY actually read this article and chose to ignore the advice on properly fitting couplings.
+This DIY had actually taken the time to read this article.
+Sadly for him, he chose to ignore the advice on properly fitting couplings.
 He re-used the old one.
-He did this to save approximately $80.00.
-In the end it cost him over $2600.00 in repairs!!!!
-Lets see, spend $80.00 now or $2600.00 a few weeks later?
-I call that penny-wise but pound foolish.
+He did this in order to save approximately $80.00.
+In the end it cost many thousands in repairs and an insurance claim that wound up getting him cancelled the nest year.
+His insurance premium is now more than double what it had been.
+Lets see, spend $80.00 now or $26,000.00 a few weeks later?
+I call that penny-wise, pound foolish.